Contributing

 Manual testing of the framework

 We require that all changes must be covered by unit tests and integration tests.
 A pull request (PR) will be blocked if the proposed change negatively impacts the code coverage.
-However, manual testing may still be useful before creating or merging a PR.
+However, manual testing may still be useful before creating or merging a PR, e.g. when wanting to test a new demo in the Databricks workspace.

 To test DQX from your feature branch, you can install it directly as follows: